briananstett/k8-presentation/1_Docker/README.md

 e636fae42698   myimage    "/bin/sh -c 'npm sta…"   3 seconds ago    Up 2 seconds    0.0.0.0:80->3000/tcp   pensive_mendel
 ```

 `-P` (capital P) pushlishes all exposed ports of the container to the host.
-The publishing port on the host machine are choosen at random from a configured range.
+The publishing ports on the host machine are choosen at random from a configured range.
 In our `Dockerfile` we exposed port `3000`.
 ```
 //Snippet from our Dockerfile
 ...